 We provide an engaging curriculum that maximises opportunities for meaningful cross-curricular links, as well as promoting the unique child by offering extended periods of play and sustained thinking.
 We follow children’s interests and ideas to foster a lifelong love of learning both in and outside of school.
 Additionally, we provide a wide range of learning experiences that seek to broaden the cultural capital of each child and raise ambition.

 We see everything as an opportunity to learn.
 We want each child to be happy, feel secure and to be engaged in their learning.
 We want them to grow socially, develop their independence and to learn to take risks in a safe environment.

 By the end of the Reception year, our intent is to ensure that all children make at least good progress from their starting points and are equipped with the skills and knowledge to have a smooth transition into Year 1.

-How we teach in the EYFS
+Our Curriculum Implementation - How we teach in the EYFS

 Our curriculum follows the Early Years Statutory Framework for the Early years Foundation Stage.
 This document specifies the requirements for learning and development in the EYFS and provides the prime and specific areas of learning we must cover in our curriculum.